andyjzhong/roast/README.md

 -   Search for valid restaurant data in the DocuMenu API.
 -   Pull back more than one menu section and display all menu items in selection area.
 -   Set up secret key in local config.js file.
+-   Add a shake response when payment is insufficient.

 ![Day 6 Progress](https://i.imgur.com/tWpTSOJ.png)
 ![Day 6 Progress](https://media.giphy.com/media/msx9rsNgJQGxpw77gL/giphy.gif)